Finca El Morito

 3. Fermentation

-citrus notes, tropical fruits, and chocolate emerge
+• Between 48 and 72 hours, citrus notes, tropical fruits, and chocolate begin to appear.

 4. Washing